edgelesssys/contrast/dev-docs/e2e/bare-metal-runner.md

 The `bm-tcb-specs` ConfigMap wraps the [`<host>/manifest.json`](../e2e), containing a JSON Patch file for the TDX or SNP bare-metal specifications for the configured host.
 Add a file [`dev-docs/e2e/<host>/manifest.json`](../e2e) with the values for the runner you've added.
+If the runner is using k3s and the embedded mirror registry, add a corresponding configuration file at `dev-docs/e2e/<host>/contrast-imagepuller.toml`.
 Push the branch and run the `update_bm_tcb_specs` workflow on that branch.

 ## Sync Server